Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: Simultaneous Diagonalization of all Circulant Matrices Yields the DFT

-Then our conclusion can be restated as the eigenvalues of $C_x$ being the values of the function $\xh(z)$ evaluated at $z= \rho_m$, the $n$-roots of unity .
+We therefore conclude that any circulant matrix $C_a$ is diagonalizable by the basis~\req{S_eigenvec}.
+Its $n$ eigenvalues are given by $\lb \ah_0, \ah_1, \ldots, \ah_{n-1} \rb$ from~\req{DFT_discovery}, which is the DFT of the vector $\lb a_0, a_1, \ldots, a_{n-1}\rb$.
+In this way, the DFT arises from a formula for computing the eigenvalues of any circulant matrix.

 One might ask what the conclusion would have been if the eigenvectors of $S$ have been used instead of those of $S^*$.
-A repetition of the previous steps but now for the case of $S$ would yield that the eigenvalues of a circulant matrix $C_x$ are given by \be \mu_k ~=~ \sum_{l=0}^{n-1} x_l ~e^{i\frac{2\pi}{n} kl} , ~~~~~~~~~ k=0,1,\ldots, n-1. \ee While the expressions~\req{DFT_discovery} and~\req{DFT_alternate} may at first appear different, the sets of numbers $\lcb \lambda_m \rcb$ and $\lcb \mu_k \rcb$ are actually equal.
+A repetition of the previous steps but now for the case of $S$ would yield that the eigenvalues of a circulant matrix $C_a$ are given by \be \mu_k ~=~ \sum_{l=0}^{n-1} a_l ~e^{i\frac{2\pi}{n} kl} , ~~~~~~~~~ k=0,1,\ldots, n-1. \ee While the expressions~\req{DFT_discovery} and~\req{DFT_alternate} may at first appear different, the sets of numbers $\lcb \lambda_m \rcb$ and $\lcb \mu_k \rcb$ are actually equal.
 So in fact, the expression~\req{DFT_alternate} gives the same set of eigenvalues as~\req{DFT_discovery} but arranged in a different order since $\mu_k = \lambda_{-k}$.

 Along with the two choices of $S$ and $S^*$, there are also other possibilities.
 Let $p$ be any number that is coprime with $n$.
-It is easy to show (Exercise~\ref{p_prime.ex}) that a $n\times n$ matrix is circulant iff it commutes with $S^p$.
+It is easy to show (Exercise~\cref{p_prime.ex}) that a $n\times n$ matrix is circulant iff it commutes with $S^p$.
+In addition, the eigenvalues of $S^p$ are distinct (see~\cref{eigs_viz.fig}).
 Therefore the eigenvectors of $S^p$ (rather than those of $S$) can be used to simultaneously diagonalize all circulant matrices.
 This would yield yet another transform distinct from the two transforms~\req{DFT_discovery} or~\req{DFT_alternate}.
 However, the set of numbers produced from that transform will still be the same as those computed from the previous two transforms, but arranged in a different ordering.